vinliao/x/learn-linux-site/README.md

 What is the arrival point for those who take these challenges from start to finish?

 - Files
+- Text manipulation (basic like cat and echo)
 - Networking (ssh, and stuff)
-- Processes
+- Processes (htop maybe?)
-- Text manipulation (basic)
 - Text manipulation (advanced like awk, sed, grep)
 - Permission (chmod, and maybe user permission)
 - Edit something in the filesystem (e.g., editing a .desktop file somewhere inside `/`)
-- Shell scripting (cron?)
+- Bash scripting (cron?)
-- vi
+- Vim... maybe